charlax/dotvim/README.md

   through Flake8, a static syntax and style checker for Python source code.
 * [CoffeeScript](https://github.com/kchmck/vim-coffee-script): CoffeeScript
   support for Vim.
+* [Mako](https://github.com/sophacles/vim-bundle-mako): A collection of vim
+  scripts for the mako templating engine.

 How to try Vim
 ==============